Altronic-LLC/Altronic-Public-Files/Altronic-Web-Interfaces/CAT-CDL-COMS/ReadMe.md

 # AWI Dashboards - CAT Engine CDL Communications

 ## Overview
-This repository contains the Altronic standard, tested, and released AWI dashboards used for **CAT Engine CDL communications**.
+This repository contains the web-interface configuration and dashboard files released by **Altronic, LLC** for use with **CAT Engine CDL communications**.
 These dashboards are designed and validated by Altronic engineering to ensure compatibility, performance, and reliability across supported engine types.

 Each dashboard file corresponds to a specific CAT engine configuration and has been tested for proper data polling and visualization within the Altronic Web Interface.